morningspace/awesome-kubectl-plugins/README.md

 |----    |----
 | [kubectl-macro](https://github.com/morningspace/kubemacro) | Wrap a set of kubectl or Kubernetes API calls as a macro, a single unit of work, to run from command line.
 | [kubectl-odlm](https://github.com/IBM/kubectl-odlm) | Browse Operand Deployment Lifecycle Manager resources from the command line.
+| [kubectl-plugins](https://github.com/jordanwilson230/kubectl-plugins) | A Collection of Plugins for kubectl Integration (exec as any user, context switching, etc).